 Your Ideal Customer Profile is defined by company firmographics: the set of qualitative and quantitative characteristics of your best-fit accounts.
 (The company-level ICP is often confused with the Buyer Persona, which is focused on qualities of the individual buyer.)

-Developing an ICO should be viewed as a strategic exercise that must involve sales, marketing, and leadership to develop and agree upon the definition and parameters of the characteristics feeding into that definition.
+Developing an ICP should be viewed as a strategic exercise that must involve sales, marketing, and leadership to develop and agree upon the definition and parameters of the characteristics feeding into that definition.

 How do you rally?
 Help sales and marketers understand what a good ICP can do for them: